qscat/qscat/docs/source/manual/tabs/shoreline_change.rst

 Tab: Shoreline Change
 *********************

+The :guilabel:`Shoreline Change Tab` allows you to calculate the following shoreline change statistics: (a) Shoreline Change Envelope (SCE), (b) Net Shoreline Movement (NSM), (c) End-Point Rate (EPR), and (d) Linear Regression Rate (LRR).
+The first three statistics (SCE, NSM, and EPR) require only two shoreline vectors, while LRR requires at least three (3) shoreline vectors to compute the rate of change.
+SCE and NSM refer to magnitude or distance in meters (m), while EPR and LRR are rate-of-change statistics in meters/year (m/y).

 .. only:: html

    .. contents::
       :local:
       :depth: 3

-The :guilabel:`Shoreline Change Tab` calculates the following shoreline change statistics: (a) Shoreline Change Envelope (SCE), (b) Net Shoreline Movement (NSM), (c) End-Point Rate (EPR), and (d) Linear Regression Rate (LRR).
-The first three statistics (SCE, NSM, and EPR) require only two shoreline vectors, while LRR requires at least three (3) shoreline vectors to compute the rate of change.
-SCE and NSM refer to magnitude or distance in meters (m), while EPR and LRR are rate-of-change statistics in meters/year (m/y).

 .. _figure_tab_shoreline_change: